nicolasbuitragob/nicolasbuitragob/README.md

 ## Hi there 👋

 ### My name is Nicolas Buitrago.
-I am an environmental engineer focusing on data science and machine learning
+I am an environmental engineer focusing on data science and machine learning right now

-Cycling is my second passion.:bicyclist:
+Cycling is my second passion :bicyclist:

-Data science for social good is the first. :earth_americas:
+Data science for social good is the first :earth_americas:

+If you have a project covering data science for social good tell how can I contribute

-Recently I joined as a Junior machine learning engineer in Omdena.
+Recently, I joined as a Junior machine learning engineer in Omdena

 <!--
 **nicolasbuitragob/nicolasbuitragob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.